pcasteran/terraform-graph-beautifier/README.md

    - Using user-provided pattern(s) to exclude some elements (resource, var, module, provider, ...) from the output.
    - These patterns are [Go regexp](https://golang.org/pkg/regexp/) and are matched line by line against the output of the **cleaning** step, so use the `"root.rsc_type.rsc_name"` naming.

+## HTML output templating
+The command uses Go [HTML templates](https://golang.org/pkg/html/template/) to create the Cytoscape.js HTML output.
+These templates and all the command assets are embedded in the binary using [pkger](https://github.com/markbates/pkger).
+The generated Go file is checked-in in order for the repository to be "go-gettable".

+In development mode, when working on the templates for example, you don't want to launch this generation process every time you modify the asset files; instead you would prefer using the current version of these files.
+To do this, simply configure your IDE to use the build tag `skippkger`.

 ## TODO
 - Dans samples, configs TF de tests
   - TF only (local file, random) avec: